Table Of Contents

 The Sydney session sets the tone for the trading week, but activity here is narrower than in London or New York.
 Liquidity is modest, and volatility is usually subdued unless it overlaps with Tokyo or coincides with a holiday-driven squeeze.
 The pairs to watch are AUD and NZD crosses: AUD/USD, NZD/USD, and AUD/JPY in particular, as they are most responsive to local flows, Asian equity sentiment, and commodity developments.

 Early in the week, Sydney is also where weekend gaps get addressed.
-A pair that closed with a gap on Friday will often attempt to fill it during the quiet liquidity of the Monday open.
+A pair that reopens away from Friday’s close will often attempt to fill that move during the quiet liquidity of the Monday Sydney open.
 Traders holding positions across the weekend need to account for this, as gaps can bypass stop-losses or open at unexpected levels.

 Overall, Sydney is a session of modest moves and niche opportunities.
 It rewards patience, pairs tied to the Australian and New Zealand economies, and traders who adapt their strategies to slower markets rather than forcing momentum that isn’t there.